remykarem/mixed-naive-bayes/README.md

 ## Performance (Speed)

 The library is written in [NumPy](https://numpy.org/), so many operations are vectorised and faster than their for-loop counterparts.
+Fun fact: my first prototype (with many for-loops) took me 8 times slower than sklearn's 😱.

 (Still measuring)